 "My 'aha moment' was to open myself up to the idea that I had this life purpose.
 By applying my assets - the gifts and talents I was born with, and the dreams I wanted to go out and experience - I could get excited about my life and energise my body, energise every cell."

-Most of the ME recoverers MeMap has spoken to have a pretty clear sense of why they improved, and of their corresponding path to illness in the first place.
+The majority of the ME recoverers MeMap has spoken to have a pretty clear sense of why they improved, and of their corresponding path to illness in the first place.
 Despite the variation in these stories, the overriding impression is one of deeply held personal truths that have a genuine ring of authenticity.
 Surely there is crucial information here for others: ie, for many our own perception of what might have made us susceptible to ME will be the vital clue about the route away from it.
 Questions like, 'what are the roots of my illness?'
 'Have me or others addressed those roots and pulled them up?'
 'If not, what are the sensible strategies to remove myself from those roots?' may yield fruitful information.

 Research for MEMap has involved reading a lot of responsibly written books which habitually tend to say: ME is a serious, complex, often completely overwhelming physical illness; at certain stages/severity the most extreme vigilance and care is needed to prevent deterioration; interventions often risk adverse consequences and should be supervised by a suitably qualified clinician (even though ME is chronically short of such clinicians).
 While it is very difficult to argue with all this, the overriding sense has been disempowering and depressing.
 It sure does not reinforce positive belief systems about getting better.